Guardians vs. Yankees Player Props Betting Odds

-Gleyber Torres and Jose Ramirez are two of the top players with prop bets available when the New York Yankees and the Cleveland Guardians meet at Yankee Stadium on Tuesday (at 7:05 PM ET).
+Player prop bet options for Jose Ramirez, Gleyber Torres and others are listed when the Cleveland Guardians visit the New York Yankees at Yankee Stadium on Wednesday (first pitch at 7:05 PM ET).

 Bet on this matchup or its props with DraftKings!